salmank18896/Apnacollege-demo/README.md

 # Apnacollege-demo
-This is my first repository
+This is my first repository.
-Auther - Salman
+Author - Salman